qmk/qmk_firmware/docs/getting_started_introduction.md

 QMK is a fork of [Jun Wako](https://github.com/tmk)'s [tmk_keyboard](https://github.com/tmk/tmk_keyboard) project.
 The original TMK code, with modifications, can be found in the `tmk` folder.
 The QMK additions to the project may be found in the `quantum` folder.
 Keyboard projects may be found in the `handwired` and `keyboard` folders.

+### Userspace Structure

+Within the folder `users` is a directory for each user.
+This is a place for users to put code that they might use between keyboards.
+See the docs for [Userspace feature](feature_userspace.md) for more information.

 ### Keyboard Project Structure

 Within the folder `keyboards` and its subfolder `handwired` is a directory for each keyboard project, for example `qmk_firmware/keyboards/clueboard`.
 Within it you'll find the following structure: